open-innovations/bradford-2025/src/glossary/term/commission.md

 ---
 title: Commission
-description: Delivery of that is delegated to external organisations/artists
+description: Delivery that is delegated to external organisations/artists
 ---

+We pay and delegate delivery to external organisations/artists.
+We will have a contract in place with agreed outcomes, milestones and deliverables.

 We will have a contract in place with agreed outcomes, milestones and deliverables.

 Could include: